Khairun-Nahar-Munne/Travel_API_Project/README.md

 ## Features
 - User registration, login, and profile management (Admins only for getting all profiles)
 - View all travel destinations (Admins only for deletion and creation).
-- Role-based access control for secure endpoints.
+- Role-based access control to secure endpoints.
 - Input validation and error handling.
 - OpenAPI-compliant documentation using Swagger UI.
 - Testing through Unittest
-- Test Coverage of Each Foder up to 70%
+- Test Coverage of Each Folder up to 70%

 ## Project Structure